CODE OF CIVIL PROCEDURE IN THE PITCAIRN ISLANDS

 4. The Pitcairn Islands Government (a phrase used more generally to indicate the office of the Governor in cooperation with the Island Council) relies on the Attorney-General for legal counsel.

 Creating Legislation The Attorney General writes the Pitcairn government's ordinances at the Governor's direction.
-The Attorney-General of Pitcairn is also in charge of updating the legislation on a yearly basis.
+The Attorney-General of Pitcairn is also in charge of updating the legislation every year.

 5. Upon evidence on oath of delivery of the writ of summons upon the defendant, the Magistrate may. if the plaintiff attends and the defendant does not appear and does not accept the truth of the plaintiff's claim—